TheDrizzyWay/storemanagerv2.0/README.md

-# storemanagerv2.0
+# Store-Manager
-The store manager with sequelize used for setting up the database
+The store manager api with sequelize used for setting up the database